Yedidyar/express-typescript-nodemon/readme.md

 ```
 cd <project_name>
 npm install

-You are good to go😀
 ```

+You are good to go😀.